rotmanfinhub/deep-macrofin/docs/usage.md

 ```

 [^1]: Chenxi Wu, and Min Zhu, and Qinyang Tan, and Yadhu Kartha, and Lu Lu, *"A comprehensive study of non-adaptive and residual-based adaptive sampling for physics-informed neural networks"*, 2022-07-21, <a href="https://arxiv.org/abs/2207.10289" target="_blank">arXiv:2207.10289</a>

+[^2]: Rafael Bischof, and Michael Kraus, *"Multi-Objective Loss Balancing for Physics-Informed Deep Learning"*, 2021-10-19, <a href="https://arxiv.org/abs/2110.09813">arXiv:2110.09813</a>

+[^3]: A. Ali Heydari, and Craig A. Thompson, and Asif Mehmood, *"SoftAdapt: Techniques for Adaptive Loss Weighting of Neural Networks with Multi-Part Loss Functions"*, 2019-12-27, <a href="https://arxiv.org/abs/1912.12355">arXiv:1912.12355</a>

+[^4]: Yanjie Song, and He Wang, and He Yang, and Maria Luisa Taccari, and Xiaohui Chen, *"Loss-attentional physics-informed neural networks"*, Journal of Computational Physics, Volume 501, 2024, <a href="https://www.sciencedirect.com/science/article/pii/S0021999124000305">link</a>